arcus/education_modules/git_history_of_project/git_history_of_project.md

 1. The first line tells us that Git is producing output similar to the Unix `diff` command comparing the old and new versions of the file.

 ```
-index b36abfd..93a3e13 100644
+index b296810..7b7a6e9 100644
 ```

-2. The second line tells exactly which versions of the file Git is comparing; `b36abfd` and `93a3e13` are unique computer-generated labels for those versions.
+2. The second line tells exactly which versions of the file Git is comparing; `b296810` and `7b7a6e9` are the computer-generated labels for those versions.

 ```
 --- a/mars.txt